-Based on the information you provide in the form, the laboratory coordinator will determine if the reason is valid or not.
-Students with valid reasons (e.g. legitimate reasons that are appropriately reported in a timely manner to the Laboratory Coordinator) are normally required to make up the laboratory sessions.
-Valid absences can only be made up during the week of the corresponding experiment, and by prior arrangement with the Laboratory Coordinator.
-Absences can't be made up after the experiment has completed for the week.
-Each student is normally allowed one laboratory make up opportunity per semester (except where prearranged special permission from the laboratory coordinator has been granted).
+If you know you are going to miss a laboratory session ahead of time, then it is in your best interests to report the absence before the session takes place, ideally before the start of that week of laboratory activities.
+The laboratory coordinator will determine if the reason is valid or not.
+Subject to the implications of COVID (or other factors), students with valid reasons that are appropriately reported in a timely manner to the Laboratory Coordinator are normally required to make up the laboratory sessions.
+Valid absences can only be made up during week of the corresponding experiment, and by prior arrangement with the Laboratory Coordinator.
+During W23, no absences can be made up after the experiment has completed for the week.
+In the event that it is not possible to reschedule an alternate laboratory session, then an "excused absence" will be awarded.
+An excused absence means that that student is automatically excused from all components of the experiment (though they are still responsible for the content).
+Each student is normally allowed one laboratory make up opportunity per semester (except where prearranged special permission has been granted).

-Students without valid reasons are expected to perform the experiment during their scheduled laboratory time and those that don't will get a zero for the experiment (i.e. it is an "unexcused" absence).
-If you don't perform the actual experiment, then you can't submit any of the laboratory components that are based on that laboratory work for grading (e.g. quiz, notebook, report).
-If a student is granted an excused absence for an experiment, then they are automatically exempt from all components of that experiment.
+Students with non-valid reasons are expected to perform the experiment during their scheduled laboratory time and those that don't will get a zero for the experiment (an "unexcused" absence).
+If you don't perform the experiment, then you can't submit any of the laboratory components that are based on the in laboratory work for grading (e.g. report).

 The Chem 351/353 laboratory activities are based a series of experiments that gradually introduce fundamental laboratory techniques that will likely be used again in future experiments.
 Therefore, missing laboratory work and hence the opportunity to acquire the skill, may make it more challenging to complete some of the later experiments.
-This is why we expect students to attend their registered laboratory sessions and why we facilitate some make up laboratory sessions opportunities.
+This is why we are doing what we can to facilitate make up laboratory sessions.

-The ability to offer the laboratory make up process during F23/W24 depends on factors such as:
+The ability to offer the laboratory experiment make up process during W24 depends on factors such as:

-- The numbers of student and/or TA absences in a given week - The nature of the experiment for that week - The availability of space in laboratory sections that are running in each time slot
+- Numbers of student and / or TA absences in a given week - The nature of the experiment for that week - Availability of space in laboratory sections that are running in each time slot

-We have a finite weekly capacity and resources to run the make-up process.
-Therefore, if it becomes impractical to continue to run the laboratory make up process, the make-up process will be suspended.
+We have a finite capacity and finite resources to run the make up process.
+Therefore, if it becomes impractical to continue to run the laboratory make up process, then the make up process will be suspended.
 If this happens, then students who miss laboratory work for valid reasons will be awarded an "excused absence".
-The implications of the excused absence are described on the current Chem 351 course outline.
+The implications of the excused absence are described on the current Chem 353 course outline.
 Note that because laboratory work and laboratory principles can be tested on examinations, you need to make sure you familiarize yourself with the details of any missed experimental work.
-It may also mean that in the future you need to "fill in the gaps" !
+It may also mean that in the future you need to "fill in the gaps"!